PuppetHoundZ/PicoReader-MuOS/README.md

 dependencies — no PIL/Pillow, no pip installs, nothing to set up.
 Just copy it on and start reading.

-Image decoding uses the device's own native `libSDL2_image`/`libjpeg` libraries for speed, but that's never a hard requirement — a complete, pure-Python JPEG decoder is built in as an automatic fallback.
-If a future muOS update ever changes or removes those native libraries, PicoReader keeps working on its own rather than breaking.

 It's a companion app to [Pico8FavsSorter](https://github.com/PuppetHoundZ/MuOS-Pico8-Favs-Sorter), another muOS app for the same device.